TheSeventhfromAdam/ticket-lifecycle/README.md

 <img src="" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step 2 Assignment and Communication: Login to http://localhost/osTicket/scp/login.php as an Admin to assign the tickets made in step 1.
+Step 2 Assignment and Communication: Login to http://localhost/osTicket/scp/login.php as an agent account to assign the tickets made in step 1.
+Set the settings according to what level of priority the problem is and assign it to an agent.
+Follow examples as a guideline.
 </p>
 <br />